 There's a reason every serious SLC band wants to play Urban Lounge.

-The building at 241 South 500 East used to be a 1990s dive bar called Holy Cow.
-By 2001 it had a new name and a new identity — a 400-capacity music venue doing what most SLC clubs wouldn't: stacking five or six local bands on a Friday night and calling it a show.
+The building at 241 South 500 East has held a lot of names.
+It briefly opened as Bourbon Street in 1994, then became The Holy Cow.
+In 2001 the Gill family bought it and rechristened it — with the unlikely full name "Da Phat Squirrel Presents: The Urban Lounge" — and turned it into a 400-capacity music venue doing what most SLC clubs wouldn't: stacking five or six local bands on a Friday night and calling it a show.

 Thirty Days to Learn How to Run a Bar